JosueGalher/teneo-web-chat-extensions/clickablelist/README.md

 }
 ```

-The `type` with value `clickablelist` is used to find the appropriate `.vue` extension file.
-The `list_item` should contain an list of item.
-For each item, the `title` is displayed in the list and the `postback` value is sent back to the teneo engine when the user selects the item.
+The `type` with value `clickablelist` is used to find the appropriate `.vue` extension file. `list_items` should contain a the list of items to display.
+For each item, the `title` is displayed in the list and the `postback` value is sent back to the Teneo engine when the user selects the item.